kiedtl/roguelike/doc/statuses.md

 Very useful for throwing off pursuers, assuming there is already a few tiles of distance between.

+## burning

+You are on fire.

+- You have a 50% chance to take damage each turn.
+- You spread fire to the tile you are on, if it isn't already on fire.

+See [fire.md](fire.md) for more details.

 ## closed melee

 A status conferred by certain weapons.